 - Collaborative vehicle mapping

-In future autonomous vehicles may share real-time maps with each other to improve road safety and traffic efficiency.
+In the future autonomous vehicles may share real-time maps with each other to improve road safety and traffic efficiency.

 Applications of SLAM beyond Autonomous Vehicles